alreadyjosh/it-doesnt-work/README.md

 This site teaches people how to communicate technical problems effectively by showing the difference between vague reports and helpful ones.
 It provides a simple framework for what information to include when asking for help or reporting issues.

-Think of it as a shareable link you can send when someone needs a gentle reminder about writing better bug reports.
+Think of it as a shareable link you can send when someone needs a gentle reminder about describing problems clearly.

 ## Contributing